Step 4: Full View

 Should Engineer B attempt to cure the structural footing competence deficiency by sub-delegating the actual design to a qualified structural engineer while retaining coordination responsibility, or must Engineer B recognize that the sole-purpose nature of his engagement makes sub-delegation an ethically unavailable remedy and decline the assignment entirely?

-Decline Assignment as Ethically Unavailable Board's choice Recognize that the sole-purpose nature of the engagement forecloses sub-delegation as an ethical remedy, decline the structural footing assignment entirely, and inform the contractor that a qualified structural engineer must be retained directly for the work.
+O1 Recognize that the sole-purpose nature of the engagement forecloses sub-delegation as an ethical remedy, decline the structural footing assignment entirely, and inform the contractor that a qualified structural engineer must be retained directly for the work.
+Board's choice

 The II.2.c coordination remedy applies to prime professionals with genuine coordination competence who can meaningfully oversee and evaluate specialist work, it is not a mechanism for incompetent engineers to launder out-of-discipline assignments through nominal delegation.
 Engineer B's inability to competently oversee, evaluate, or seal the delegated structural work means sub-delegation would be nominal rather than substantive, violating II.2.b's prohibition on affixing signatures to plans in subject matter where the engineer is not competent.
 The sole-purpose engagement eliminates the organizational structure through which consulting flexibility could legitimately route work to qualified specialists, the circularity is decisive.
 Sub-delegation that creates a false appearance of oversight is more ethically problematic than straightforward incompetent practice.